aportno/utxo-blockchain-java/README.md

 and their connections make up the "backbone" of bitcoin, but the extended bitcoin network also involves nodes running the P2P protocol and other specialized protocols.

+Our next step is to adopt the star network model.
+Once we understand how a blockchain system can be implemented via the network star model, we can then start implementing our P2P network.

+The core of the star model is the server.
+Our server starts with 2 components:
+* a genesis miner
+* a message routing service provider

+The genesis miner begins byb constructing a genesis block and jumpstarting the blockchain.
+Having formed the genesis blockchain, the genesis miner hands it over to the message routing service provider and ceases direct contract.
+From now on the genesis miner behaves like any other wallet, forming a normal network connection with the message routing service provider.

+By now, the message routing service provider becomes the only component in the server.
+The message routing service provider (or just message service provider for short) is in charge of managing all incoming messages.
+It is composed of a network server a collection of network connections and a message task manager.

+Every node in our blockchain system is either a wallet or a miner and each connects to the message service provider (similar to our `TestTCPServerCenter` class) through the network.

+Except for the genesis miner, each wallet has 3 major components:
+1) an agent dedicated to network connection
+2) a task manager dedicated to processing messages
+3) a GUI that facilitates contact between the user and the connection agent or the message task manager

+Both the network connection agent and the message processing task manager are independent working threads.
+For a blockchain with minimum functionalities, the network messages should include:
+* Private and broadcast chat messages
+* Block broadcast messages (broadcast a mined block)
+* Transaction broadcast messages (broadcast a transaction)
+* Private blockchain messages upon request
+* Private messages paging available participants (addresses)
+* Private messages containing available addresses upon request
+* Private messages asking to close network connection